I am a sap.

 I ran a straight stitch around the outer edges, leaving the bottom open.
 Holly wanted the neck to be bigger than the inspiration bib, so using the machine foot as a guide, I stitched the neck twice and just cut the fabic back to the inner line of stitching (effectively making the neck larger).
 Snip the fabric edges along your outer and inner corners a bit; This will stop to fabric from bunching in those areas when your turn it.
 Turn the fabric right side out.
 Here's a trick, I used a long wooden kitchen spoon handle to help with getting the corners turned out.

 Once I turn the fabric right side out, I ironed it again, turning in the bottom edges in that were left open.
 I then ran another straight stitch around all the edges (hemming the bottom at the same time) for reforcement.
 I sewed a strip of velcro on the back of the neck to close.
+And I should have taken more photos with more steps to show you.
+Sorry.

 But I do have this one.
 He's such a happy little guy.
 I love you to pieces Matthew!